- Jump to → How to buy a Tesla in Canada

 The Model Y is like the minivan of Teslas – with tons of storage space and a sleek design.
 It has seating for 7 people with an optional third row depending on how much space you need.
 This vehicle is equipped for all 4 seasons and is built for maximum safety.
 You can get this model in performance or long range.
 The specs below are for the performance model.

 Step 2: Customize your Tesla

 Once you figure out which base model you want, you’ll need to think about the extra features you’d like to add to your Tesla.
+Any feature will add to the overall price of your Tesla.
 Extras include the following:

 The amount of the add-ons you choose can add hundreds or even thousands of dollars to your total cost.
 You’ll need to think about what extra features you want to add before you tally up your final bill and apply for financing.

 Step 3: Figure out how much you need for Tesla financing in Canada

 This step is where you add up the entire cost of your Tesla, including the sticker price of the model you want, any add-ons or customizations and, finally, sales tax.
 You can reduce the amount you need to apply for Tesla financing by making a down payment or partially covering your purchase with cash.

 Tesla financing calculatorCalculate how much you could expect to pay each month on a Tesla financing in Canada

 Fill out the form and click on “Calculate” to see your estimated monthly payment.

 Based on your loan terms